roloum/store/README.md

  If a cart_id is sent in the request, it will return an error

 - PATCH: /cart/{cartId}/items/{itemId}
-Updates the quantity of an item in the shopping cart
+Updates the quantity of an item in the shopping cart.

 Parameters:
   - "quantity"